 To date, one reviewer of my book has managed to find just one example in List 2 that is in fact not a unique Matthewism.
 Consequently, I am most grateful to Grzegorz Malec for making this discovery.
 He includes it in a review of my book in the science journal Philosophical Aspects of Origin.

 Readers, who have read the text on this page so far, who then read Malec's (2016) book review, of Nullius will note that he focuses entirely upon the issues he has (many, if not all, of which he fails to admit are raised by me in my book as detailed caveats about the method) with the "apparently first to be second with apparently unique Matthewisms" part of the research.
 Malec's style is to take my published acknowledged problems with the method and the conclusions we can draw from it and to then dishonestly present them as his own critical conceptions, thereby dishonestly implying I was ignorant of them.
 So consistently disingenuous is his review in this respect, and many others, that I felt compelled to ask the journal for a right to reply.
+You can read my published right of reply in the journa; here.

-Meanwhile, I am, nevertheless, extremely grateful that Malec's apparently best attempt to find something factually wrong with my research did at least disconfirm one "apparently unique Matthewism" out of the list of 30.
+I am, nevertheless, extremely grateful that Malec's apparently best attempt to find something factually wrong with my research did at least disconfirm one "apparently unique Matthewism" out of the list of 30.
 The Malec rebuttal is number 22 in the list below.

 1.1832 – Mudie: ‘rectangular branching’